telerik/ajax-docs/controls/combobox/client-side-programming/accessing-client-changes-at-the-server.md

 ---
 title: Accessing Client Changes at the Server
-page_title: Accessing Client Changes at the Server | UI for ASP.NET AJAX Documentation
+page_title: Accessing Client Changes at the Server | RadComboBox for ASP.NET AJAX Documentation
 description: Accessing Client Changes at the Server
 slug: combobox/client-side-programming/accessing-client-changes-at-the-server
 tags: accessing,client,changes,at,the,server